-11.2 The IEP Student Advisor
+10.2 The IEP Student Advisor

-Nancy Price is the IEP Student Advisor.
-Her office is in 217 McReynolds.
-Nancy is available to assist students with a variety of issues.
+The IEP Director is available to assist students with a variety of issues.
 If she is unable to help, she can refer you to someone who can.
-To make an appointment with Nancy, just come to her office, choose a time that is convenient for you, and write your name on the sign-up sheet on her door.
+To make an appointment with Lily Sorenson, just come to her office or make an appointment with her by talking to Tess Semkiw.

-Sometimes, one of your instructors will request that you make an appointment to visit with Nancy.
+Sometimes, one of your instructors will request that you make an appointment to visit with Lily.
 This is often because of attendance or other academic problems.
-Nancy is there to remind you of the rules and help you come up with strategies to do better.
+Lily is there to remind you of the rules and help you come up with strategies to do better.

-11.3 The International Center
+10.3 The International Center